thiagofribeiro/starwarsmovies/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `yarn lint`

+Runs the ESLint to check any issues on lint.

+### `yarn lintFix`

+Runs the ESLint to check any issues on lint and automatically fix all autofixables problems.

 > This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).